AØKK08368U Advanced Macroeconomics: Business Cycles

 - Type of assessment

 - Written assignment, 7 daysindividual take-home exam.
+It is not allowed to collaborate on the assignment with anyone.

 The exam assignment is in English and must be answered in English.